spirosavlonitis/phoenix_password/README.md

 PhoenixPassword.new(:restore=>true,:restore_cmb=>7,:checkpoint=>true,:check_cmb=>7,:check_fraction=>4)
 ```

+In order to restore you must use the same file name as when the checkpoint was set,since the new combinations will be appended to it.

-restore_cmb is to be used when restoring from a multiple combinanation process.In the previous example in order to do a proper restore you must set restore_cmb=>7 as that will discard all of the 6 length combinations.
+restore_cmb is to be used when restoring from a multiple combination process.In the previous example in order to do a proper restore you must set restore_cmb=>7 as that will discard all of the 6 length combinations.

 You can use restore and checkpoint at the same time resulting in resuming from where you left off and creating a new checkpoint when the check_fraction is met here is an example: